Hesperian Health Guides

 - never have sexual intercourse when there are signs of an STI.

 If possible, all pregnant women should have a CD4 blood test to see how strong their immune system is.
-If a woman’s CD4 count is 350 or less, she should start ART for her own health.
+A pregnant woman with HIV should start ART for her own health.
 If you are pregnant and have HIV, it is especially important to take care of yourself—to eat well, prevent and treat other illnesses (like malaria), and to get treatment for HIV.

 More Informationpreventing mother-to-child transmission